-Biodiesel is a liquid fuel made up of fatty acid alkyl esters, fatty acid methyl esters, or long-chain mono alkyl esters.
+Biodiesel is a liquid fuel often referred to as B100 or neat biodiesel in its pure, unblended form.
 Like petroleum diesel, biodiesel is used to fuel compression-ignition engines, which run on petroleum diesel.
-See the chart for biodiesel's physical characteristics.
+See the table for biodiesel's physical characteristics.

-The cold-flow properties of biodiesel blends vary depending on the amount of biodiesel in the blend.
+How well biodiesel performs in cold weather depends on the blend of biodiesel.
 The smaller the percentage of biodiesel in the blend, the better it performs in cold temperatures.
 Regular No. 2 diesel and B5 perform about the same in cold weather.
 Both biodiesel and No. 2 diesel have some compounds that crystallize in very cold temperatures.
-In winter weather, manufacturers combat crystallization in No. 2 diesel by adding flow improvers.
+In winter weather, manufacturers combat crystallization in No. 2 diesel by adding a cold flow improver.
 For the best cold weather performance, drivers should use B20 made with No. 2 diesel manufactured for cold weather.

 |Kinematic viscosity at 40°C||4.0 to 6.0|